Stripe Webhook

 case 'customer.subscription.created':

-return await handleSubscriptionCreated(
+response = await handleSubscriptionCreated(

-event.data.object as Stripe.Subscription
+event.data.object as Stripe.Subscription,

 );